maniospas/Blombly/docs/material/concurrency.md

 !!! info
-    Blombly's execution model is similar to lazy evaluation with the difference that side effects are allowed.
+    Blombly's execution model is similar to lazy evaluation, with the difference that side effects are allowed.

+!!! warning
+    Concurrency is *not* guaranteed.
+It may happen under the hood by an internal scheduler to speed up execution, but you should never write code as if it were concurrent.
+    You should only anticipate issues due to side effects.

 ## Synchronization